 Does Florida Cap Damages in Medical Malpractice Cases?

-While most people would agree that people that are harmed by the negligence of their doctor deserve to be compensated, the cost of that compensation has become the subject of controversy.
+While the majority of people would agree that patients who suffer harm as a result of their doctor’s negligence deserve compensation, the cost of that compensation has become a controversial issue.
 The best Tampa medical malpractice attorneys have one goal to fight on behalf of the patient or family member left behind and allow the doctor or insurance company to pay the cost of such compensation.

 There is a widespread misconception propagated by lobbyists who have sought to place caps on damages that lawsuits are driving up the cost of health care and driving physicians out of practice.
-But researchers at Harvard University announced the results of a study in May of 2006 which found that most negligence claims involving medical error and serious injury were meritorious.
-80 percent involved injuries that caused significant or disability or death.
+But researchers at Harvard University announced the results of a study in May 2006, which found that most negligence claims involving medical error and serious injury were meritorious.
+80 percent involved injuries that caused significant disability or death.
 Most claims where there was no error were not paid.
-If there was a payment, they were significantly lower on average.
-Non-payment of claims where there was error appeared to be the bigger problem.
+If there was a payment, it was significantly lower on average.
+Non-payment of claims where there was an error appeared to be the bigger problem.
 Furthermore, the Congressional Budget Office calculates that malpractice insurance premiums account for less than 2 percent of health care spending.

 How Does a Tampa Medical Malpractice Attorney Bring a Lawsuit?

-Before a medical malpractice lawsuit can even be filed with the court, the plaintiff has to send a pre-suit notice to the doctor that they plan to bring a claim, which must be accompanied by an affidavit from an expert.
+The plaintiff must send the doctor a pre-suit notice of their intention to file a claim for medical malpractice along with an affidavit from an expert before the court will consider the case.
 The pre-suit stage is difficult because if the plaintiff’s expert cannot testify as to how the doctor breached the standard of care and why, the case will be dead in the water.
 However, if an expert is found and the pre-suit notice is served, both sides have 90 days of pre-suit discovery, which is a process by which a party requests information to discover more about the other party’s cases.
-By the end of this period, many cases are settled or dropped.
+By the end of the discovery phase, many cases are settled or dropped.
 If no settlement is reached, then the plaintiff needs to decide whether to file a case with the court.
 If the case is filed, it is up to a jury to determine if the doctor breached the standard of care and how much the injured party should be compensated.

 What are the Elements of a Medical Malpractice Claim in Florida?